yunaranyancat/L3_English-Presentation/README.md

 I do not own any media contents included in the repo except for the information on my slide that I researched it with the sources mentioned in handout.odt.
 I will try my best to quote as much sources as I could.

 My objective: Make it as fun as I could, but not funny.

+RESULTS

+The presentation was very fantastic and I was very satisfied with my performance.